exe-sanoner/similar-apple-calculator/README.md

-# similar-apple-calculator
+# Similar-apple-calculator
-this is an example for the intro to web dev v2, by Brian Holt (Front End Masters)
+Here is an example of the Apple calculator 📱

+[Please click here][site] to enjoy it!!

+Thank you for visiting! 🐥

+[site]: